vijay-shankaranand/tp/docs/UserGuide.md

 This command will delete all contacts, events and tasks from JobFestGo.
 This command cannot be undone.
 Proceed with caution.
 </box>

-### Returning to home page : `home`

-Returns to the home page of JobFestGo regardless of what screen the user is currently on.

-Format: `home`

 ### Exiting the program : `exit`